 These are cultural issues that aren’t always easy to spot, and can cause a multitude of conditions that mean people end up missing work.
 Personal issues, physical ailments and mental health issues can all manifest from these issues.

 We’ll go through the main symptoms below.
 Here are the most common reasons people might stay home from work, over both the short and long term.

 Long term medical conditions - these could be illnesses like heart disease, cancer or other ailments that require multiple visits to doctors and hospitals.
 They can also include recurring ailments like asthma or severe allergies.

 Short term illnesses - colds, fevers, infections, stomach upsets, menstrual problems and migraines.

 Injuries - temporary incapacitations like broken bones or sports injuries.

 Musculoskeletal problems - repetitive strain injury is a common one that prevents people typing on computer keyboards.
 Back pain is so common it almost warrants its own category.
 (It can be accommodated to some extent in the office, with changes to seating arrangements, but can be so severe as to stop people working.)

 Pregnancy-related absence - for health issues or complications that don't make up part of regular maternity leave.

-Stress - occupational stress that's caused by workplace pressures, this can have both psychological and physical effects.
-It can also affect quality of sleep and the immune system, leading to further maladies that require absence from work.
+Stress - occupational stress that's caused by workplace pressures; this can have both psychological and physical effects.
+It can also affect quality of sleep and the immune system, leading to further maladies that cause people to take stress leave.